-I grew up on an island off the coast of Seberang Prai.
-At age seventeen I left Penang for Kuala Lumpur and, some would note, never returned since.
+I grew up on Penang Island off the coast of Seberang Prai.
+At age seventeen I left for Kuala Lumpur and, some would note, rarely return.

 In my last job at The Edge Communications Sdn Bhd (June 2008 - April 2010), I helped with some of the articles and listings in the culture and lifestyle sections of the now-discontinued Off The Edge magazine.

-After listening to too many complaints about my dead-end career path, freelance writer Alexandra Wong shoved The Star's contact details up my nose and showed me how to write a proper job-seeking e-mail.
+After listening to too many complaints about my dead-end career path, freelance writer Alexandra Wong shoved contact information for English-language daily The Star up my nose and showed me how to write a proper job-seeking e-mail.
 My first piece, a review of Lee Su Kim's A Nyonya In Texas, was published in December 2007.

 Since then, I also have: